 By Sarah Vanheel from Cosmopoliclan

 Hawaii’s natural abundance results in the most mesmerizing landscapes, ranging from colored beaches over steep canyons to verdant valleys and snorkeling sites teeming with fish.
-But the biggest natural wonder of them all can be found on the Big Island of Hawaii.
+But their biggest natural wonder can be found on the Big Island of Hawaii.

 Hawaii Volcanoes National Park is located on the south side of the island.
 It’s a 45-minute drive from downtown Hilo, which is a convenient and affordable place to stay on the Big Island for outdoor enthusiasts.
 However, if you plan to visit for more than one day, you might consider staying in Volcano Village, located right next to the park entrance.

 By Sam Opp from Find Love & Travel

 Located in the upcountry of Maui, Hawaii, the beautiful Mt.
 Haleakala National Park is a must on any Maui itinerary!
 This natural wonder is a dormant volcano with an elevation summit of over 10,000 feet!
 Known as the house of the Sun by Hawaiians, this is also considered a sacred place.

 The otherworldly landscape of the Haleakala Crater and the summit is one of the main attractions for visitors.
 The sunrise and sunset atop the summit are an incredible sight to witness.
 If you plan on seeing the sunrise or sunset, making a reservation beforehand online is essential.
 Without one, you will not be able to enter the park.

 Mt.
 Haleakala National Park is also connected to the famous Road to Hana; therefore, many make their way into the National park on this route.
 The national park has over 30,000 acres of lush jungles, beaches, waterfalls, hiking trails, and a mars-like landscape at the summit.